Network effects in default clustering for large systems: Numerical studies and simulation results

-In this example now we consider the case where $A$ has two positive eigenvalues.
-This corresponds to having a heterogeneous pool with two clusters, $r=2$.
+In this example now we consider the case where $\Delta$ has two positive eigenvalues.
+This corresponds to having a heterogeneous pool with two levels of interaction, $d=2$.
 In this example, we will also test numerically the effect of the low-rank approximation on the limiting loss and on the mean impact on given names by system wide defaults.

 Let us choose the following values for the parameters $\kappa=4$, $\theta=0.5$, $\epsilon=0.5$, $X_0=0.2$, $\sigma=0.9$, $\bar{\alpha}=4$, $\bar{\lambda}=0.2$, $\lambda_0=0.2$ and $\beta^S=2$.
 Also, let us consider a pool of $N=1000$ names.